App-vNext/Polly/docs/strategies/retry.md

 **Reasoning**:

 The waiting period can be either blocking or non-blocking, based on the defined strategy/pipeline.
-Even when used non-blockingly, it unnecessarily consumes memory that can't be reclaimed by the garbage collector.
+Even when used not used in a blocking manner, it unnecessarily consumes memory that can't be reclaimed by the garbage collector.

 ✅ DO